 Once married, all relationships change–with mother and father, with friends, and particularly with every member of the opposite sex.
 There are changes in the food I eat, the movies I watch and how I spend my time.
 My money becomes our money.
 My big TV becomes our big TV.
 The physical act of sex is representative of this new entity created by marriage.

 You can see why many Christians believe in abstinence before marriage, not because sex is something bad, but that it is a part of a much bigger picture.
 In the Christian mind, you can’t separate the sex from all the rest without degrading the sex.
 Just as it would be foolish to share all your banking information with someone with whom you have no commitment, it would also be crazy to share a bed with them.

 This idea seems strange to our culture.
 How can my body–the site of the self–not be mine and mine alone?
 It’s an alien idea because we are so committed to the autonomy of the individual, that we are repulsed by the idea of belonging to another in such a significant way.

-This is a Biblical view and those who follow it’s truth believe that sex is a wonderful thing that is best enjoyed when it is shared along with one’s whole life.
-Placing sex in this context elevates it from the level of a shameful act, but it also lifts it way beyond the level of a pleasant, animal act.
+This is a Biblical view and those who follow its truth believe that sex is a wonderful thing that is best enjoyed when it is shared along with one’s whole life.
+Placing sex in this context elevates it from the level of a shameful act, but it also lifts it way beyond the level of a pleasurable, animal act.
 If you are going to be pro-sex, it seems to me the Biblical approach is the best.

 I agree we with Dreger that we should be honest with children about sex.
-But honesty about sex, looks different from different perspectives.
+But honesty about sex looks different from different perspectives.
 For me this means we tell children how good it is and also that it’s a part of giving one’s whole life to another.